pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 We spawn a Multi Match query to ES with the search term as the first argument of the class method and we specify which fields are we running this query on.
-Additionally we are also specifying the weight of a match inside each field.
-In the example I gave, the `title` field is 5 times as important as the `body` field.
+Additionally we are also specifying the weight of matches inside each field.
+In the example I gave the `title` field is 5 times as important as the `body` field.
 There are several types of Multi Match queries, specified by the `type` parameter.
 The possible options are: